Basics | Plugins | Howtos | Applications

 - invoice¶

-A ledger voucher sent to or received from a business partner, showing a list of goods or services, their price, and the amount due.
+A numbered voucher sent to or received from a business partner, showing a list of goods or services, their price, and the amount due.

 - purchase invoice¶